 From time to time, new accounting pronouncements are issued by the FASB or other accounting standard setting bodies that the Company adopts as of the specified effective date.
-Unless otherwise discussed below, the Company does not believe that the adoption of recently issued standards have or may have a material impact on the condensed consolidated statements or disclosures.
+The Company does not believe that the adoption of recently issued standards have or may have a material impact on the condensed consolidated statements or disclosures.